Houzz/JSONCast/README.md

 The cast scripts accepts the following command line options:

 __-c__

 Capitalize the key names, so a property named "age" will use the key "Age".
 Without the -c key names are the same as property names, that is the property "age" will use the key "age."
-In the output files put `${DERIVED_SOURCES_DIR}/${INPUT_FILE_BASE}.swift` as the output file.

 __-i__
 Case insensitve keys.
 The keys in the dictionary are case insensitve, so the property "age" will match the key "Age" or "AGE" or any case variation.